Guillaume Le Moing

 05 / 2020

-I started a 6-month internship at valeo.ai working with Tuan-Hung Vu, Himalaya Jain, Matthieu Cord and Patrick Perez.
+I have joined valeo.ai for a 6-month internship working with Tuan-Hung Vu, Himalaya Jain, Matthieu Cord and Patrick Perez.

 01 / 2019

-I started a 6-month internship in the AI department of IBM Research Japan.
+I have started a 6-month internship in the AI department of IBM Research Japan.

 Research